culebra.tools.ResultsAnalyzer class¶

 Class methods¶

-- classmethod ResultsAnalyzer.load_pickle(filename: str) Base ¶
+- classmethod ResultsAnalyzer.load(filename: str) Base¶

-Load a pickled object from a file.
+Load a serialized object from a file.

 - Parameters:

-) – The file name.- Raises:
+filename (str) – The file name.

 TypeError – If filename is not a valid file name